Eglinton Country Park: Birds

 Recent resident breeding species include: the robin, finch, tit, thrush, pheasant, grey partridge, tawny owl, kestrel, sparrowhawk, great spotted woodpecker, skylark, yellowhammer and tree-creeper.

 Resident (but non-breeding) species include: the buzzard and winter visitors: the fieldfare, redwing, occasionally the waxwing and sightings of the hen harrier and kingfisher.

 Wildfowl include: the goldeneye, wigeon, tufted and mallard duck with whooper swan and goose on passage.
 There are also woodcock, snipe, curlew and lapwing.

 Summer migrant species include: the swift, swallow and martin; willow, sedge and grasshopper warbler, blackcap and chiffchaff.
-Exotic sightings include cuckoos, white stork, black swan and a amazingly a flamingo!
-This was reported by Charlie Watling of Kilwinning around 2005.
+Exotic sightings include cuckoos, white stork, black swan and a flamingo.

 Mammals

 Hedgehogs, foxes, moles, otters, pipistrelle bats, mink and roe deer are found in the park and may be seen with luck or by being patient and silent.

 Other wildlife

 Surveys carried out by the Scottish Wildlife Trust and others have shown that the park also has a good variety of mushroom, bracket, jelly and other species of fungi.
 The park has a good gall diversity, such as knopper on acorns, tongue on alders, robin's pincushion or rose bedeguar gall on wild rose, cola nut on oak and witch's broom on birch.

 The 'Old Wood' containing the ice house has a good plant diversity due to the fact that it is long established and relatively undisturbed, unlike the park's plantations which are of a comparatively recent origin.
 Chapelholms wood shows a similar high biodiversity.
 Plants such as dog's mercury, tussock grass, bluebells and honeysuckle are indicators of old deciduous woodlands.
 Snowdrops are a highlight of spring in the park.
 A few specimen trees from the estate days survive, especially sycamores (Acer pseudoplatanus) or plane trees as they are traditionally known in Scotland.
 The park is one of the relatively few sites in Scotland where the upright hedge bedstraw (Galium album) grows.